likecs/Competitive-Programming-Setup/README.md

 > It contains a small code snippet to print the time taken by the program to execute the given test case data.

 * java_template.java
-> It conatins the code template for java solutions.
+> It contains the code template for java solutions.

 * python_template.py
-> It conatins the code template for python solutions.
+> It contains the code template for python solutions.